-The purpose of this Request for Proposal ("RFP") is to invite qualified organizations, including academic and professional institutions, to submit a proposal to design and facilitate a short-term Enhancement Workshop for the 2023-2024 cohort of Humphrey Fellows.
+The purpose of this Request for Proposal ("RFP") is to invite qualified organizations, including academic and professional institutions, to submit a proposal to design and facilitate a short-term Enhancement Workshop for the 2024-2025 cohort of Humphrey Fellows.
+Previous Enhancement Workshops have covered critical professional skills like strategic negotiation, crisis management, and design thinking, and explored global issues such as food security, climate change, inclusive development, economic empowerment, and human rights.